Session IIA Macroeconomic Developments and Policy Options

 This positive outlook is very good news for Cambodia.
 However, the global economic rebound is likely to be more subdued than past recoveries, and numerous challenges and risks remain.
 In addition to structural reforms to enhance competitiveness and broaden the base of economic activity, one of the principle macroeconomic challenges for the Royal Government now is to ensure the economic recovery is sustained without re-igniting inflation pressures or creating external vulnerabilities.

 Achieving this goal will require a move to a more sustainable fiscal position that begins to unwind last year’s expansion of the budget deficit, and in the near term eliminates its domestic financing component—an increase in which has already pushed up riel liquidity and could fuel inflation and put pressure on the exchange rate if not addressed.
 The Royal Government made worthy efforts to safeguard revenue collection during the downturn, and the 2010 budget foresees moderate gains.
 However, more concerted efforts to improve administration and broaden the revenue base, including by eliminating tax exemptions and holidays, would reduce domestic financing needs and provide additional fiscal space for spending on priority sectors.
 Is consideration being given to reining in tax holidays, given they have adversely impacted revenue collection, but have not generally delivered broader economic diversification?
+At the same time, the widening of the fiscal deficit also reflected a surge in expenditure levels.
+Part of this increase came in the form of higher infrastructure spending, which helped to cushion the downturn, and over time should contribute to enhancing economic diversification and potential growth.
+However, large increases in wage and defense expenditures also contributed.
+While there is certainly a need to address government salary levels, progress should be matched by advances in civil service reform to improve service delivery.
+Care also needs to be taken to safeguard spending on priority sectors such as health and education.

 More broadly, one of the key lessons emerging in the aftermath of the global crisis is the need to pay close attention to public debt dynamics and external debt sustainability.
 This is particularly true for countries whose economies are primarily based on a foreign (or a common) currency, because in such cases monetary and exchange-rate policies are not freely available to assist with macroeconomic stabilization and adjustment.
 Cambodia’s public debt to GDP ratio is relatively low, however as the recent joint IMF-World Bank debt sustainability analysis shows, there is nevertheless a moderate risk of debt distress and some indicators are flashing warning signs.
 The analysis also indicates that a delay in reining in the fiscal deficit, or the realization of government contingent liabilities, could negatively affect debt sustainability and jeopardize poverty reduction efforts.